missmatsuko/matsuko.ca/src/data/blog/hearing-centric-design-in-video-chat-apps.md

 ---
-title: Hearing-centric UX in video chat apps
+title: Hearing-centric design in video chat apps
 description: Some hearing-centric design choices in video chat apps that make it harder to use unless relying on auditory communication.
 date: 2020-05-03
 image: